JamieT966/project-portfolio-2/README.md

 ### Skeleton

-Initially I drew out all the functions required and a rough idea how I wanted the quiz to look.
+Initially, I drew out all the functions required and a rough idea of how I wanted the quiz to look.

 I then created a wireframe using Balsamiq.